wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 </resources>
 ```

-For the icon, it's best to open your project in Android Studio (use the `android` directory) and create a ‘drawable' directory in `assets`.
+For the icon, it's best to open your project in Android Studio (use the `android` directory) and create a 'drawable' directory in `assets`.
 Then right-click and say **New -> Image Asset**.
 This will let you import your large icon and overwrite `ic_launcher` which is what is used for the launcher icon, generating all the versions you need for the Play Store.
 Re-deploy with `react-native run-android` and you should see a proper name and icon on your apps list.

 If you get a bundling issue next time you run `react-native run-android` when running on Android there is a [Stack Overflow fix](https://stackoverflow.com/a/44476757) that works.